Responsibility to Your Passengers

 As the operator of a boat, you are responsible for ensuring that your passengers understand basic safety practices and laws.

 - Use a pre-departure checklist to make sure you've taken the necessary safety precautions.

 - Before departing, have a safety discussion with everyone on board.
 Some of the things you should point out are:

-- Locations of emergency equipment—personal flotation devices (PFDs), fire extinguisher(s), visual distress signals, first-aid kit, and bilge pump.
+- Locations of emergency equipment—life jackets (PFDs), fire extinguisher(s), visual distress signals, first-aid kit, and bilge pump

-- The need for all passengers to wear a PFD, especially during times of high vessel traffic, severe weather, or any other dangerous boating conditions
+- The need for all passengers to wear a PFD, especially during times of high boat traffic, severe weather, or any other dangerous boating conditions

 - Safety procedures for responding to a fire or someone falling overboard

 - How to signal for help or use the VHF radio to make a MAYDAY call

 - How to anchor the vessel and handle lines (ropes)

 - Conduct emergency drills with your passengers so that everyone knows what to do in case of a boating emergency.